shivam4786/reactAssignment/my-app/README.md

-### Clone This Repo and type any text in Input Field and it displays Char by char and by Clicking on Displayed Char, Char will be Deleted.
+## Clone This Repo and type any text in Input Field and it displays Character by Character and by Clicking on Displayed Character, Character will be Deleted.

 ### Airbnb EsLint is Used for Linting